ljreder/web_flow/README.md

 web_flow
 ========
-This is the web_flow project and it is great.
+I do not like this and it is my own project.
+Don't use it.